ARISE-Initiative/robomimic/docs/tutorials/language_conditioning.md

 <div class="admonition note">
 <p class="admonition-title">Note: Understand how to launch training runs and view results first!</p>

-Before trying to train a Diffusion Policy, it might be useful to read the following tutorials:
+Before trying to train a language-conditioned policy, it might be useful to read the following tutorials:
 - [how to launch training runs](./configs.html)
 - [how to view training results](./viewing_results.html)
 - [how to launch multiple training runs efficiently](./hyperparam_scan.html)

 </div>

-## Prerequisites

-- An .hdf5 dataset, with a language instruction that holds for each demo in this dataset.

 ## 1. Creating a Dataset Config